-To solve the problems of previous works, we propose a pose-aware text-assistant FER method, which is capable of making use of the pose features and the expression texts.
-The training involves a two-stage learning procedure.
-First, the pose feature extractor cooperating with a fully-connected layer is trained for pose classification, thus the pose features can be represented as latent vectors.
-Second, the head pose features are fused with the expression text embeddings extracted by the text feature extractor.
-Then the attention maps are calculated for all pairs of head pose feature and expression text embedding through cross-modality attention, which is inspired by (H. Yang et al. 2021).
-Lastly the facial image feature weighted by the attention maps is passed through two fully-connected layers for pose and expression classification simultaneously, namely multi-task learning.
-In general, we take head pose features and the expression texts as prior knowledge and allow pose and expression information to co-exist.
-The pose features assist the model to adapt pose variety automatically.
-Since the expression texts contain stronger semantic information, the attention maps have better interpretability.
+We propose a pose-aware text-assisted FER method to solve the weaknesses of previous works.
+Our method makes use of the pose features and the expression texts.
+Training occurs in two stages.
+First, the pose feature extractor is trained for pose classification in cooperation with a fully connected layer, so the pose features can be represented as latent vectors.
+Next, the head pose features are fused with the expression text embeddings extracted by the text feature extractor.
+Inspired by (H. Yang et al. 2021), cross-modality attention is used to calculate attention maps for all pairs of head pose feature and embedded expression texts.
+Lastly, multi-task learning is implemented; the facial image feature weighted by the attention maps is passed through two fully connected layers for simultaneous pose and expression classification.
+In general, head pose features and expression texts are taken as prior knowledge and pose and expression information coexist.
+The pose features allow the model to automatically adapt to pose variety.
+Since the expression texts contain stronger semantic information, the attention maps have better Interpretability.
 Figure [figure1] illustrates an example of surprise.
-For the non-frontal facial image, the expression text description still includes important facial regions for recognizing surprise, e.g. the eyebrows and lips.
+Although the facial image is not frontal, the expression text description still includes important facial regions for recognizing surprise, like the eyebrows and lips.

-In summary, the main contributions of our work include:
+In summary, the main contributions of our work are as follows:

 1. We propose a novel method for effective FER.
-The proposed method automatically adapts to pose variety, instead of forcibly eliminating or segmenting out pose.
-We apply multi-task learning method for pose and expression classification simultaneously.
+The proposed method automatically adapts to pose variety instead of forcibly eliminating or segmenting out poses.
+We apply a multi-task learning method for simultaneous pose and expression classification.

-2. We introduce cross-modality attention to generate attention maps, which is more superior than homogeneous-modality attention.
-Intuitively, expression texts contain stronger semantic information which can guide the model to focus on crucial regions.
-Therefore, the cross-modality attention can explain better why a facial image is judged to have a certain expression.
-To the best of our knowledge, expression texts which are derived from Action Unit (AU) descriptions (Ekman, Friesen, and Ellsworth 2013) have never been considered and used for FER.
+2. We introduce cross-modality attention to generate attention maps.
+Expression texts contain strong semantic information that can guide the model to focus on crucial regions.
+Therefore, cross-modality attention is better able to explain why a facial image is judged to have a certain expression.
+To the best of our knowledge, expression texts derived from action unit (AU) descriptions (Ekman, Friesen, and Ellsworth 2013) have not previously been considered for FER.

-3. The proposed method is evaluated on the Multi-PIE and BU-3DFE dataset.
-Experimental results show that our proposed method outperforms several state-of-the-art (SOTA) methods, which verifies the effectiveness of pose awareness and the guidance of expression texts.
+3. The proposed method is evaluated on the Multi-PIE and BU-3DFE data sets.
+Experimental results show that our proposed method outperforms several state-of-the-art methods, verifying the effectiveness of leveraging pose awareness and expression texts to improve FER.

 Related Work

-In this section, we discuss the existing works about generation-based FER methods, pose-robustness- based FER methods, and attention-based FER methods respectively, which are closely related to our proposed method.
+This section discusses existing generation-based, pose-robustness- based, and attention-based FER methods, as they are closely related to our proposed method.

-Generation-based FER
+Generation-Based FER

-For the method based on generation, Zhang et al. (F. Zhang et al. 2018) propose a joint pose and expression modeling method.
-The coded pose and expression together with the identify feature extracted from the encoder, are passed through the decoder to synthesize facial images with different expressions under arbitrary poses.
+Zhang et al. (F. Zhang et al. 2018) propose a joint pose and expression modeling method.
+The identity feature extracted from the encoder and the coded pose and expression are passed through the decoder to synthesize facial images with different expressions under arbitrary poses.
 Ultimately, the method expands the training set to tens of times of the original.
-Zhang et al. (F. Zhang et al. 2020) improve the above method in which face landmark rather than pose and expression code is utilized to guide the generator to yield target facial image.
-Comparing with the above method, landmark contains more intuitive and detailed guidance.
-On the one hand, the performance of the classifier largely depends on the quality of the training set, but the generated images are quite different from the origin images in reality.
-On the other hand, although the generated images greatly enrich and enlarge the training set, the efficiency of training model is reduced prominently.
+Zhang et al. (F. Zhang et al. 2020) improve the above method by guiding the generator using facial landmarks rather than pose and expression code, as landmarks contain more intuitive and detailed guidance.
+The performance of the classifier largely depends on the quality of the training set.
+While the generated images greatly enrich and enlarge the training set, they are typically quite different from the original images, reducing the efficiency of the training model.

-Pose-Robustness-based FER
+Pose-Robustness-Based FER